ianepperson/telnetsrvlib/README.rst

 Setting the prompt is important to recreate the user input following a ``writemessage`` interruption.

-When requesting sensative information from the user (such as requesting a password) the input should not be shown nor should it have access to or be written to the command history.  ``readline`` accepts two optional parameters to control this, ``echo`` and ``user_history``.
+When requesting sensitive information from the user (such as requesting a new password) the input should not be shown nor should the input line be written to the command history.  ``readline`` accepts two optional parameters to control this, ``echo`` and ``use_history``.

 ``self.readline( prompt=TEXT, echo=False, use_history=False )``

+When ``echo`` is set to False, the input will not echo back to the user.
+When ``use_history`` is set to False, the user will not have access to the command history (up arrow) nor will the entered data be stored in the command history.

 Handler Options
 ---------------